casterbn/QtCompile/library/008-Misc/001-Notes for this repo.md

 The source code of the distributed QQtPatcher is on [Github](https://github.com/Fsu0413/QQtPatcher).
 It is a free software and distributed in public domain.

-Do not put the library in a library which contains non-ascii character.
+Do not put the library in a directory which contains non-ascii character.
 Bug will cause that the path of qmake cannot be properly parsed by Qt Creator.